openstack/ironic-inspector/README.rst

 #.
 Fatal failure in processing chain before node was found in the local cache.
    See `Troubleshooting data processing`_ for the hints.

 #.
-Failure to load discovery ramdisk on the target node.
+Failure to load the ramdisk on the target node.
 See `Troubleshooting
    PXE boot`_ for the hints.

 #.
 Failure during ramdisk run.
 See `Troubleshooting ramdisk run`_ for the